APNewsBreak: Defense nominee would reconsider Afghan plan

 Carter’s comments were included in his answers to a committee questionnaire that was obtained by The Associated Press.
 They come as Afghan leaders express concerns about the U.S. troop withdrawal and worry that local forces may not be ready to secure the country on their own.

-Republican Sen. John McCain, chairman of the committee, has repeatedly questioned the wisdom of setting and announcing a hard end date to the U.S. presence in Afghanistan.
+Sen. John McCain, R-Ariz., and chairman of the committee, has repeatedly questioned the wisdom of setting and announcing a hard end date to the U.S. presence in Afghanistan.
 And military commanders have told Congress that they would have preferred a “more ambiguous” withdrawal schedule that would not tell the enemy exactly when U.S. forces would be gone.

 The committee is scheduled to hold a hearing Wednesday to consider Carter’s nomination, and while he likely will face some pointed questioning during the session, he is expected to easily get confirmed.
 The questionnaire provided a vivid preview of some of the more challenging subjects senators will raise, pressing him on U.S. national security strategy in hotspots around the globe.